Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Introduction

-In this study, we propose an auxiliary-qubit-free QAOA for the MDS problem, which is specifically designed to address the qubit limitations of NISQ devices.
-Different from the previous QAOA algorithms, we transform the inequality constraints of the MDS problem into equalities via Boolean algebra, thus eliminating the need for auxiliary variables and the use of auxiliary qubits in the constructed quantum circuit.
-Specifically, the inequality constraints are first reformulated as equivalent Boolean expressions and then converted into arithmetic expressions using generalized Boolean algebra identities.
-These arithmetic expressions are subsequently incorporated into the objective function as penalty terms to construct the objective Hamiltonian, allowing quantum circuits to be built without the use of auxiliary qubits.
-We evaluate its performance through numerical experiments on randomly generated 3-regular graphs and \ER random graphs of different vertex sizes.
-The results demonstrate that our algorithm can achieve competitive solution quality compared to the existing best QAOA for MDS problems, and an ablation study based on multi-angle QAOA shows that the solution quality can be further improved, reaching an optimal level in terms of the number of qubits used and solution quality.
+In this study, we propose an Auxiliary-Qubit-Free QAOA algorithm based on Hamiltonian evolution (AQFH-QAOA) for the MDS problem, which is specifically designed to address the qubit limitations of NISQ devices.
+Different from previous algorithms, the proposed algorithm transforms the inequality constraints of the MDS problem into equalities via Boolean algebra identities, thus eliminating the use of auxiliary qubits in the constructed quantum circuit.
+Furthermore, we provide an Auxiliary-Qubit-Free optimized implementation of Guerrero's QAOA (AQFG-QAOA) by exploiting gate decomposition techniques.
+Subsequently, we analyze and compare the gate complexity of both algorithms and discuss their respective applicability on representative 3-regular graphs and \ER (ER) random graphs.
+The conclusions show that for graphs with a smaller average degree, such as 3-regular graphs, the AQFH-QAOA algorithm is preferable due to its lower gate complexity.
+For \ER (ER) random graphs with an edge probability of 0.5, the preferable algorithm depends on the problem size.
+Numerical experiments demonstrate that the proposed algorithm achieves competitive solution quality compared to existing QAOA algorithms.
+Additionally, an ablation study based on multi-angle QAOA indicates that the performance of the AQFH-QAOA algorithm can be further improved by replacing shared circuit parameters with independent ones.

 The rest of this paper is organized as follows: In Section~\ref{sec2}, we provide background information and a review of related work.
-In Section~\ref{sec3}, we present our proposed algorithm for the MDS problem.
-In Section~\ref{sec4}, we present numerical comparisons between our algorithm and existing QAOA algorithms, along with an ablation study exploring performance enhancements.
-Finally, we conclude this work and provide prospects for future research in Section~\ref{sec5}.
+In Section~\ref{sec3}, we present our proposed AQFH-QAOA algorithm for the MDS problem.
+In Section~\ref{sec4}, we introduce the AQFG-QAOA algorithm and perform an algorithm comparison.
+In Section~\ref{sec5}, we conduct numerical simulations and perform an ablation study to explore performance improvements.
+Finally, we conclude this work and provide prospects for future research in Section~\ref{sec6}.